Are you looking for the best knowledge base examples?

 Buffer

-Buffer, or Bufferapp, is a multi-purpose social media management software application for the web and mobile.
-Its core functionality enables users to draft and schedule posts for sharing with their audience across different social networks, including Twitter, Facebook, Instagram, LinkedIn, and Pinterest.
-This powerful marketing tool also offers social media reporting and monitoring functionality.
+Buffer, or Bufferapp, is a versatile social media management tool available for both web and mobile platforms.
+Its core functionality allows users to draft and schedule posts for sharing across various social networks, including Twitter, Facebook, Instagram, LinkedIn, and Pinterest.
+Additionally, Buffer provides robust social media reporting and monitoring features, making it a powerful tool for marketing and engagement.

 Key Takeaways